buthed010203/Reaction-Ticket-CC/README.md

 1. Handy **-resend** command.
 This deletes the original first message of the ticket and resends it.
 It's good to close the ticket without having to scroll all the way up to find the message.

 ## How To Install
 Copy and paste every command to your server.
-All the instructions are in the top of each command.<p>
+All the instructions are at the top of each command.<p>
 You dont need to change anything in any command, except for the setup command.<p>
 After you created all the commands at your control panel, change the settings in the setup command and then run it once.<p>
 It will return with all your settings.
 If everything is correct, the system is good to go.<p>